- Normal precautions

 Entry requirements (visa/passport)

-Ireland and Brazil have an agreement under which their citizens can enter each other’s country without a visa and as a tourist for up to 90 days.
+Irish citizens do not need a visa to visit Brazil as a tourist for periods of up to 90 days.
 You will, however, have to be able to show that you are a genuine tourist (see below).

 On entering Brazil, you should ensure your passport is stamped by the immigration authorities and retain a copy of your immigration landing card.
 These will be reviewed when departing Brazil, and if not presented, a fine may be applied.

 It is mandatory to present certificates of vaccinations against poliomyelitis for children between the ages of three months and six years.
 Those who have been in some countries up to three months before travelling to Brazil should present international certificates of vaccination against yellow fever.
-Vaccinations against yellow fever are recommended for those who visit some Brazilian states.
-It is important to note that vaccinations against yellow fever take 10 days to take effect.
+There has been an outbreak of yellow fever in Brazil since 2017.
+For more information and advice, visit the website of the Health Protection Surveillance Centre.
+Vaccinations against yellow fever are available and Irish Citizens are advised to follow guidance of their doctors and on the website of the Health Protection Surveillance Centre (HPSC).
+It is important to note that vaccinations against yellow fever generally take 10 days to take effect.

 Check with your doctor well in advance of travelling to see if you need any vaccinations for your destination in Brazil.
 In general, you should protect yourself from mosquito bites in Brazil as they can carry a range of diseases including malaria, dengue fever and ZIKAV.